open-mmlab/mmselfsup/docs/en/advanced_guides/engine.md

 - ......

-### An example
+**An example: **

+Take [DenseCLHook](https://github.com/open-mmlab/mmselfsup/blob/dev-1.x/mmselfsup/engine/hooks/densecl_hook.py) for example, this hook includes ``loss_lambda`` warmup in DenseCL.

-`loss_lambda` is Loss weight for the single and dense contrastive loss.
+`loss_lambda` is loss weight for the single and dense contrastive loss.
 Defaults to 0.5.

 ```python